EnterPlayerOne/Battle-Cinematics-Stadium-Camera/README.md

 ![Battle Arena Override — Live Voxel Arena](media/Battle_Cinematics_Live_Voxel_Arena_Override_Showcase_INLINE.gif)

-`BATTLE ARENA OVERRIDE` controls **environment ownership** for supported Gen 1 Stadium2 Importer compositions.
+`BATTLE ARENA OVERRIDE` controls **environment ownership** for compatible Stadium2 Importer compositions where an independent live voxel/world provider is actually available.

 - **LIVE VOXEL ARENA — default:** use a compatible live voxel/world provider as the battle environment while Stadium2 Importer keeps its genuine Stadium actors, animation and HUD.
 - **HOST DEFAULT:** leave the environment entirely to Stadium2 Importer.

 This setting changes the **arena only**.
-It does not enable Stadium models and it does not turn a 2D battle into a 3D battle.
+It does not enable Stadium models, manufacture a missing 3D provider path or turn a 2D battle into a 3D battle.

+If no compatible live voxel battle world exists for the active generation/provider stack, **LIVE VOXEL ARENA** safely has nothing to substitute and the working host presentation remains in control.

 The intended division of responsibility is simple: